oothomas/SAM2_Masking/Readme.md

 # 🎬 SAM‑2 / SAMURAI Video‑Masking Pipeline
-_A zero‑shot CLI for turning raw video into photogrammetry‑ready image sets_
+_A zero‑shot CLI that converts raw video into photogrammetry‑ready image sets_

 ---

 ## 1 Why does this exist?
 Building a 3‑D model from **video** usually starts with a slog:

-1. Extract every frame.
+1. Extract every frame
-2. Mask your object by hand.
+2. Mask each frame by hand
-3. Rename files and inject camera EXIF so WebODM/RealityCapture will accept them.
+3. Rename files and inject camera EXIF so WebODM / RealityCapture will accept them

-This repo turns that entire workflow into **one command** by wrapping Meta AI’s state‑of‑the‑art video segmenter
-**SAMURAI (SAM‑2)** with a lightweight Python CLI.
+This repo turns that entire workflow into **one command** by wrapping Meta AI’s state‑of‑the‑art video segmenter **SAMURAI (SAM‑2)** with a lean Python CLI.

 > **Result**
 > Draw _one_ box → receive three tidy folders:
 >
 > ```
 > original/   # untouched RGB JPEGs
-> masked/     # foreground‑only RGB + *_mask.jpg (binary)
+> masked/     # background‑removed RGB + *_mask.jpg (binary)
-> keyframes/  # optional (if enabled)
+> keyframes/  # optional, if you enable key‑frame extraction
 > ```

 ---